-Protecting Against Perils - The handbook details the cover your lender will require to enable you to borrow money against the property.
-It is important that you check your policy wording as unless your cover meets with the requirements, you will be unlikely to secure funds for your purchase.
+Our buy to let policy automatically includes public liability insurance for both buildings and contents- The Council for Mortgage lenders handbook also details the cover your lender will require to enable you to borrow money against the property.
 The perils mentioned as a requirement are as follows: fire, lightning, aircraft, explosion, earthquake, storm, flood, escape of water or oil, riot, malicious damage, theft or attempted theft, falling trees and branches and aerials, subsidence, heave, landslip, collision, accidental damage to underground services, professional fees, demolition and site clearance costs and lastly public liability.

-- Landlords Contents Insurance – this cover can be purchased as an additional section under the Building policy or in some cases (where you are not responsible to insure the building) as a stand alone product.
-The policy will cover the Contents within the premises owned by the policyholder for the usage of the Tenant.
-It must be remembered that this policy will not cover Tenants Contents they must arrange this cover themselves.
-One of the advantages of buying this policy is that it will provide you with the public liability cover attached to the ownership and supply of the Contents.
+- Buy to Let Contents Insurance – this cover can be purchased as an extra section under your buildings policy or in some cases (where you are not responsible to insure the building) as a standalone product.
+The policy will cover the contents within the premises owned by the policyholder for the usage of the tenant.
+You should remember that this policy will not cover your tenants contents they must arrange this cover themselves. .

-- Legal Expenses Insurance – becoming a Landlord can be a very daunting and complex experience, the purchase of Landlord Legal Expenses cover can help to alleviate some of the worries.
-A policy can be obtained that offers cover for Legal Expenses following a breech of the tenancy agreement; cover can usually be extended to included Rent Arrears Pursuit and Legal Defence cover.
+- Legal Expenses Insurance – becoming a Landlord can be a very daunting and complex experience, the purchase of Landlord Legal Expenses cover can help to ease some of the worries.
+A policy can be obtained that offers cover for Legal Expenses following a breach of the tenancy agreement; cover can usually be extended to included Rent Arrears Pursuit and Legal Defence cover.

 The amount covered under a buildings insurance policy in respect of loss of rent is usually 20% of the sum insured, for example, if your sum insured is £125000, you will have a loss of rent sum insured of £25,000.
 Make sure this is adequate for your needs.
 Always check your policy wording carefully and make sure that there are no particular exclusions.
 When renting property many people worry about damage actually caused by the tenant, whilst it is possible to include Accidental Damage, it is not usual (although not impossible) to have cover for malicious damage by the tenant.
 Policy wordings are known to exclude damage caused by persons legally entitled to be in the property.
 So if the tenant manages to break the bath or wash basin or some glass in a door, then a claim can usually be made providing of course you follow your insurer’s claims conditions.
 However if you inspect the property and find that the tenant has daubed graffiti on all the walls, then this will not usually be a valid claim.